 30-day refund period

-(The reviews below are from the personal experience and opinion of our writing team here in China.
+(The reviews in this guide are from the personal experience and opinion of our team here in China.
 Some of the services we personally use and confidently recommend to our readers employ affiliate links, which help our blog to continue to publish awesome content — at no extra cost to you!.)